samantha-roth/ROAR_workshop/README.md

       #PBS -A open
    Allocation- Yours could also be the stat department allocation, "drh20_a_g_sc_default".
 There are 10 nodes and 20 processors per node available on this allocation.

-      #PBS -l nodes=1:ppn=3 Nodes and processors per node
+      #PBS -l nodes=1:ppn=3
+   Nodes and processors per node.
 Ex: "#PBS -l nodes=1:ppn=19": Request 19 ppn to parallelize your code across 18 processors.
 Request 19 ppn because one parent node is needed.

       #PBS -l walltime=72:00:00

    Requested wall time, format is HOURS:MINUTES:SECONDS.
 You can't request more than 48 hours.
 Your code will get to the front of the line to be run faster if you request less time.

-      #PBS -l pmem=5GB Memory per processor
+      #PBS -l pmem=5GB
+   Memory per processor.
 Be careful not to request more memory per node than is allowed in your specified allocation.
 Mine allows up to 250 gb total, which I think is also true for the stat department allocation since "sc" indicates standard core -- same kind of allocation.

       #PBS -N ProjName